mikl0s/ReformatBackup/docs/coding-guidelines.md

 ### Coding Guidelines for the AI Coder

 #### Project Overview
-This guideline applies to the development of a Python-based Flask application for managing app backups and restores on Windows 11, distributed via PyPI.
+This guideline applies to the development of ReformatBackup, a Python-based Flask application for managing app backups and restores on Windows 11, distributed via PyPI.
 The tech stack includes Python 3.8+, Flask, `py7zr` for 7zip compression, and libraries like `winreg`, `psutil`, or `wmi` for system scanning.
 The app features a modern UI with light/dark themes, auto-updates, and JSON metadata handling.

 #### General Principles
 1. **File Size Limit:**